Faculty share their expertise and infuse new perspectives and new energy into colleagues' classes.

 As you design your courses, you might consider inviting an Oxy colleague to give a guest lecture, facilitate a class discussion, lead a class field trip or debate, give a performance, etc. The Center for Teaching Excellence believes that faculty learn from watching colleagues at work and that students benefit from being introduced to a different faculty’s perspective.

 Inviting faculty must be present at the class.
 After the class, the inviting faculty member is expected to write a 2-3 paragraph review of the class, that addresses the following: 1) a brief overview of the content of the class; 2) a discussion of how students benefited from the guest; and 3) a discussion of what the inviting faculty member learned from his/her colleague in terms of her/his area of expertise and/or pedagogical approach.
 Once this review is completed, the guest faculty member will be compensated $150.

-To apply for these funds, please contact Carmel Levitan (firstname.lastname@example.org) at least two days in advance of the guest lecture.
-Note that funding is limited (and run out every year!) and awarded on a first-come, first-served basis, so it's best to reserve your funds as soon as you know your colleague will be visiting your class.
+To apply for these funds, please fill out this Application Form.
+After your collegue has guest lectured please fill out this Report Form.
+Note that funding is limited (and runs out every year!) and awarded on a first-come, first-served basis, so it's best to reserve your funds as soon as you know your colleague will be visiting your class.

 *For budgetary reasons there will be a limit of one such honorarium per faculty member per semester.